whoschek/bzfs/README.md

-*  Same as --force-rollback-to-latest-common-snapshot (see above), except that additionally, if no common snapshot is included, then delete all destination snapshots before starting replication.
+*  Same as --force-rollback-to-latest-common-snapshot (see above), except that additionally, if no common snapshot is included, then delete all destination snapshots before starting replication, and proceed without aborting.
 Without the --force* flags, the destination dataset is treated as append-only, hence no destination snapshot that already exists is deleted, and instead the operation is aborted with an error when encountering a conflicting snapshot.

     Analogy: --force-rollback-to-latest-snapshot is a tiny hammer,
     whereas --force-rollback-to-latest-common-snapshot is a medium